Multipartite quantum correlations: symplectic and algebraic geometry approach: Summary and outlook

 We showed how such an approach can be applied to analyze/solve the following problems.

-\begin{itemize} \item When is information contained in one-particle reduced density matrices sufficient to solve the problem of LU-equivalence? \item What are obstacles in the case when such an information is insufficient, i e., when the LU-equivalence can not be established upon examining spectra of reduced matrices? \item How many additional invariant polynomials (except those directly derived from one-qubit density matrices) are needed to solve the LU-equivalence problem?
-How his number depends on the spectra of reduced matrices? \item How to classify states under SLOCC operations?
-Such a classification should be effective, use straightforwardly calculated quantities and yield a finite number of generalized SLOCC classes. \item How to characterize geometrically mixed states with zero discord, more specifically of $CC$ and $CQ$ states? \end{itemize}
+\begin{itemize} \item When is information contained in one-particle reduced density matrices sufficient to solve the problem of LU-equivalence? \item What are obstacles in the case when this information is insufficient, i e., when the LU-equivalence can not be established upon examining spectra of reduced matrices? \item How many additional invariant polynomials (except those directly derived from one-qubit density matrices) are needed to solve the LU-equivalence problem?
+How does this number depend on the spectra of reduced matrices? \item How to classify states under SLOCC operations?
+Such a classification should be effective, use straightforwardly calculated quantities and yield a finite number of generalized SLOCC classes. \item How to characterize geometrically mixed states with zero discord, more specifically $CC$ and $CQ$ states? \end{itemize}

 There is a number of open problems that can be explored using the mathematical methods presented here.
 First, the number of parameters needed, in addition to the single-particle information, to decide LU-equivalence of quantum states has been presented only for pure qubit states.
 It would be interesting to extend these results to mixed states and to the cases when local dimensions have dimension smaller greater than two.
 However, to realise to this aim one would have to first compute Kirwan polytopes for the scenarios in question.
 Moreover, it would be interesting to interpret physically the action of the complexified group $G$ on the manifold of isospectral density matrices.
 Another context, where similar geometrical methods can be useful are the scenarios involving entanglement manipulation of delocalised particles \cite{Markus1,Markus2}.